 The discussion in this section focuses on RMS as separate topics.
 In reality, the various RMS are often connected to one another, as well as to other activities such as land use planning.
 The operating assumption in this section is to intentionally find ways to diversify a water management portfolio.
 Also, considering differing RMS individually is helpful.
 Other IRWM Plan standards, such as Integration, address the relationships and synergies that can be gained by combining RMS.
-The RMS listed in Table 3 are separated into seven categories.
-The purpose of the seven categories in which all RMS fall into is to group RMS with similar characteristics towards achieving a common goal (e.g., Increase Water Supply).
-The purpose of the category "Other Strategies" highlights a variety of RMS that can potentially generate benefits but that are currently limited in their capacity to strategically address long-term regional water planning needs.
-Within each of these categories, the standard lists the specific RMS from the CWP Update 2009.
-The CWP Update 2009 also provides a detailed discussion of each individual RMS, so RWMGs may wish to use the CWP as information source to assist them in evaluating the various RMS.
+The CWP Update 2009 also provides a detailed discussion of each individual RMS, so RWMGs may wish to use the CWP as an information source to assist them in evaluating the various RMS.
 See Appendix A for a link to the CWP.
+At the link, RWMGs will also be able to find information on current efforts on development of CWP Update 2013.
+CWP Update 2013, when issued as Final, may include additional RMS or provide revised information of the 2009 RMS.